lxwooxy/lxwooxy/README.md

 **About me:**
 <br>
-I received my BA, graduating Magna Cum Laude in my double major with honors in computer science and theatre, from **Hunter College, CUNY**, in **May 2025**
+I received my BA, graduating Magna Cum Laude in my double major with honors in computer science and theatre, from **Hunter College, CUNY**, in **May 2025**.
+I graduated with my Diploma in Arts and Theatre Management (Technical Theatre) from the School of the Arts, Republic Polytechnic, Singapore in **2019**

 <br>

-I have joined the Kanwisher Lab at the McGovern Institute for Brain Research, MIT, as a **K. Lisa Yang Postbaccalaureate Research Scholar**.
+Since completing my BA, I have joined the Kanwisher Lab at the McGovern Institute for Brain Research, MIT, as a **K. Lisa Yang Postbaccalaureate Research Scholar**.

 <br>
 Check out some of my past projects, and more about me on my <a href="https://lxwooxy.github.io/" target="_blank">website</a>.